Hereditary completeness for systems of exponentials in weighted $L^2$-spaces: Technical lemmas

-In order to show that $G$ is generating function it is sufficient to show that for any entire function $L$, if $L G \in \F_w$, then $L(z) = 0$ for any $z \in \CC$.
-Let $L$ be such function and consider the set
+To show that $G$ is the generating function, it is sufficient to show that for any entire function $L$, if $L G \in \F_{1/w}$, then $L(z) = 0$ for all $z \in \CC$.
+Let $L$ be such an entire function, and consider the set